FlashGenius Logo FlashGenius

 • Optimize for both speed and cloud cost.

-Launch GenAI Features (NCA-GENL → NCP-GENL / NCP-AAI)
+Launch GenAI Features (NCA-GENL → NCP-GENL)

 • Build a small RAG system (retrieval-augmented generation).